MOB-atheist/what-chat/server/README.md

 # Docker container creation

+All commands must be executed inside server folder

 ## Build image

-To build image use the command `docker build -f ../Server ../ -t front-end-what-chat` where, "." is the current folder, "../Server" is the Dockerfile, "../" is the folder behind, this is important because docker can only work on high placement folder, docker cant get filder outside current folder, "-t" gives alias for the image.
+To build image use the command `docker build -f ../Dockerfile ../ -t front-end-what-chat` where, "." is the current folder, "../server" is the Dockerfile, "../" is the folder behind, this is important because docker can only work on high placement folder, docker cant get filder outside current folder, "-t" gives alias for the image.

 ## Run container